 Dun & Bradstreet data is pre-mastered and structured.
-We have over 300 million businesses in our database, linked to over 5 million corporate family trees, using our proprietary Dun & Bradstreet D-U-N-S® Number as a unique identifier.
+Comprising over 330 million business records and with 375 million data elements updated per day, our Data Cloud provides unparalleled depth and breadth of business information.
+It is curated from tens of thousands of global sources, using our proprietary Dun & Bradstreet D-U-N-S® Number as a unique identifier.
 Dun & Bradstreet invests more than \$1 million every business day in maintaining and enhancing our database of D-U-N-S-numbered entities and linkage relationships, which are updated 5 million times per day.
 Implementing a common underlying data structure - such as ours, with the D-U-N-S Number at its heart - as a source of truth will not only strengthen your data compliance programme but also deliver against wider organisational goals for growth and operational efficiency - whether you're using it for risk, compliance, procurement, or sales and marketing programmes.